 - provides ways for students to use formal and informal feedback and self-assessment to help them understand the next steps in learning

 - encourages peer assessment, self-assessment and reflection.

 Assessment of learning assists teachers in using evidence of student learning to assess achievement against outcomes and standards.
-Sometimes referred to as ‘summative assessment', it usually occurs at defined key points during a unit of work or at the end of a unit, term or semester, and may be used to rank or grade students.
-The effectiveness of assessment of learning for grading or ranking depends on the validity and reliability of activities.
+Sometimes referred to as ‘summative assessment', it usually occurs at defined key points during a teaching work or at the end of a unit, term or semester, and may be used to rank or grade students.
+The effectiveness of assessment of learning for grading or ranking purposes depends on the validity, reliability and weighting placed on any one task.
 Its effectiveness as an opportunity for learning depends on the nature and quality of the feedback.

 Assessment of learning:

 - is used to plan future learning goals and pathways for students

 - provides evidence of achievement to the wider community, including parents, educators, the students themselves and outside groups

 - provides a transparent interpretation across all audiences.